 In a climate where technology is driving businesses, chief financial officers, and chief information officers can no longer afford to run parallel.
 Financial decisions are being driven by data, most lines of business have moved to the cloud, and companies across industries are facing significant cyber threats while trying to protect customer data.
 CIOs are increasingly becoming stakeholders in business decisions, and CFOs are looking to embrace the IT agenda as more operations become automated.
 We'll gather top executives across industries to understand how technological disruption is transforming C-suite alliances and businesses at the highest level.

-Technology Reporter, Bloomberg Businessweek
+Features Editor, Bloomberg Businessweek

 Closing Remarks, Networking